Knot invariants and higher representation theory I: diagrammatic and geometric categorification of tensor products: Standard modules

 Let us calculate this endomorphism algebra.
 By the projective property, every endomorphism of $S_\bal$ is induced by an endomorphism of $e_\bal \alg^\bla$.
-Thus $\End^{op}(S_\bal)$ is the quotient of the subalgebra of $e_\bal \alg^\bla e_\bal$ which preserves the kernel of the standard quotient modulo those that send everything to the kernel.
+Thus $\End^{op}(S_\bal)$ is a subquotient of $e_\bal \alg^\bla e_\bal$.
+We take the quotient of the subalgebra which preserves the kernel of $S_\bal$ by the ideal of those that send everything to that kernel.

 Apply Proposition \ref{straighten} in the case where each reduced word puts each group of black strands and red immediately to its left in the correct order first, followed by a shortest coset representative for this Young subgroups.
 This implies that the diagram from any permutation which has a left crossing has at least one before any right crossings.
-By the definition of the standard quotient such a diagram is 0.
+By the definition of the standard quotient such a diagram acts trivially.
 On the other hand, an element of $e_\bal \alg^\bla e_\bal$ must have equal numbers of the two types of crossings, so our element can be ``straightened'' so that no red and black strands ever cross.
-Thus, we have a surjective map from $\tilde{\alg}_\al^{\la_1}\otimes\cdots \otimes \tilde{\alg}_\al^{\la_\ell}$.
+Thus, we have a surjective map from $\tilde{\alg}_\al^{\la_1}\otimes\cdots \otimes \tilde{\alg}_\al^{\la_\ell}$ to $\End(S_\bal)$.

 By definition of a standard quotient, the cyclotomic ideal of this tensor product is killed by the map to $\End^{op}(S_\bal)$, so we have a surjective map $\alg^{\la_1}_{\bal(1)}\otimes \cdots \otimes \alg^{\la_\ell}_{\bal(\ell)}\to \End^{op}(S_\bal)$, which we need only show is also injective.
 Since $\Ext^{>0}(S_\bal,S_\bal)=0$, this is equivalent to showing that The second equality follows from the equality $\langle a\otimes b,a'\otimes b'\rangle=\langle a,b\rangle \langle a',b'\rangle$ if $a,a'$ and $b,b'$ are weight vectors with each pair having the same weight, which follows, in turn, from the upper-triangularity of $\Theta^{(2)}$.